The Department of Labor projects that the RN workforce will need to grow by 6% to meet the accelerating demand for health care.

 UNDERSTANDING YOUR NURSING DEGREE

-There are multiple paths to become a nurse or advance your career as a nurse.
-Some know they want to be a nurse from a very young age, while others come to the field as a second or even third career.
-Browse the following degree types to find the right option for you.
+There are multiple paths to becoming a nurse or advancing your career as a nurse.
+Some know they want to be a nurse from a young age, while others come to the field as a second or even third career.
+Browse the degree types below to find the right option for you.
 To become a Registered Nurse (RN), you must earn a degree in nursing and pass the NCLEX Licensure exam in your state.

 X